jmuheim/headhunter/README.md

 For being able to validate CSS, `rake assets:precompile` is triggered at the beginning of running tests.
 This may slow down starting your tests a bit. **Notice: all precompiled assets will be removed after the tests have finished!**

+**Please keep in mind that this is a pretty early release.
+I didn't have the possibility to test it extensively yet, so there surely are a lot of things left to do.
+You are highly welcome to file issues, add feature requests and open pull requests.**

 ## Requirements

-### Tidy HTML

-[Tidy HTML](http://tidy.sourceforge.net/) should be installed on a typical OSX and Linux installation already.
+**[Tidy HTML](http://tidy.sourceforge.net/)** should be installed on a typical OSX and Linux installation already.
 You're not developing on a Windows machine, are you?!
 If you want to validate HTML5 (and you should want to!), install the HTML5 version like described here: [homebrew tidy html5](http://techblog.willshouse.com/2013/10/21/homebrew-tidy-html5/).

-### Working internet connection

-You need a working internet connection to run CSS validation.
+You need a **working internet connection** to run CSS validation.
 As a Rails application typically contains one single CSS file (`application.css`), this won't have much impact on the speed of your tests.

 ## Known issues and future plans